 In order to be considered as an enrolled student and access all of our student facilities, you must pay your fees in full or enter into a fee payment arrangement at the time of enrolment.
+To complete your enrolment with us you will be required to accept our Enrolment Terms and Conditions where you will agree to pay your fees using one of our payment options.
 Your enrolment may be cancelled if you do not finalise your fees as soon as possible.

 About our fee types

 Fees are made up of tuition, resource and other fees and they will vary according to the type of course you are studying and electives chosen.